thinkful-ei26/trisha-wc-client/README.md

 ## Revision Requirements (resolved)

+This is the second time I'm submitting the project.
+I discussed my revision changes with my mentor (who approved them all).
+What did I do differently?
+I tried to see my app with fresh new eyes, being more sensitive to user flow and a11y changes.
+I hope this satisfies the revision requirements!

 :white_check_mark: **Valid markup**: Used Axe Chrome Exension to make sure that the App is a11y compatible & HTML is semantic (changed h3s to h2 tags)

 :grey_exclamation: **headers** After talking to my mentor, Jarod Reid, and being wary of the feedback, I've decided to leave off the header when adding a new recipe.
 I didn't make any changes because the add new recipe form is supposed to look like a new generated page while allowing access to the recipe list if the user scrolls down the page.
 This way, users can refer to other recipes while they make add a new recipe to the list.